AntoniFont/MyOwnLifeDashboard/README.md

 To be done:
 - Build the frontend of the main page for data entry (Let's call it system 100)
+    - In this frontend i need a way to add planned activities, such as planned studying from 1pm to 2pm
 - Create a way to import the data from the previous system of data reporting (the android app) (Let's call it system 99)